Grapevine, California

-Grapevine is an unincorporated community in Kern County, California, at the southern end of the San Joaquin Valley.
-The small village is directly adjacent to Interstate 5 and consists mainly of travelers' and roadside services.
+Grapevine is an unincorporated community in Kern County, California, United States, at the southern end of the San Joaquin Valley.
+The small village is directly adjacent to Interstate 5 and consists mainly of gas stations, motels and other roadside services.
 At an elevation of 1499 feet, the community is located at the foot of a grade known as the Grapevine that lies in Grapevine Canyon through the Tejon Pass.

 Etymology

 The village and grade are named for the canyon the trail passed through, after the wild grapes that grow along the original road.
 Its Spanish name is La Cañada de las Uvas, that is, Grapevine Ravine.

 Geography

 The ZIP Code is 93243, and the community is inside area code 661.
 A post office operated at Grapevine from 1923 to 1960.
 The community of Wheeler Ridge lies three miles north of Grapevine on Interstate 5, with Lebec nine miles south.

 Before the road was straightened and widened during 1933–34 by the three-lane Ridge Route Alternate (US 99), the Grapevine was infamous for its high accident rate.
 There are escape ramps branching off both sides of the downward part of the road for heavy trucks whose brakes fail on this five mile long, 6% grade, 1600-foot ascent - and now straight - grade.